eaton/postblock/README.txt

       you create after configuring this block will be displayed automatically.

    Content Types:
-   Select the content types to be shown or hidden (depending on the Selection Method above) in your block.
+   Tick the checkboxes for the content types you want to be shown or hidden (depending on the Selection Method above) for your block.
+Rearrange the content types into the order you want them displayed in your block.

 THEMING